eProsima/Micro-XRCE-DDS-docs/docs/getting_started.rst

     uint16_t read_data_req = uxr_buffer_request_data(&session, reliable_out, datareader_id, reliable_in, &delivery_control);

-In order to configure how the agent will send the topic, we must set the input stream.
+In order to configure how the *Agent* will send the topic, we must set the input stream.
 In this case, we use the input reliable stream previously defined.
 ``datareader_id`` corresponds with the `DataDeader` entity used for receiving the data.
-The ``delivery_control`` parameter is option, and allow to specify how the data will be deliverd to the client.
+The ``delivery_control`` parameter is optional, and allows to specify how the data will be delivered to the *Client*.
-For the example purpose, we set it as `unlimited`, so any number HelloWorld topic will be delivered to the client.
+For the example purpose, we set it as `unlimited`, so any number HelloWorld topic will be delivered to the *Client*.

-The ``run_session`` function will call the topic callback each time a topic will be received from the agent.
+The ``run_session`` function will call the topic callback each time a topic will be received from the *Agent*.

 .. code-block:: C